 risk of lung cancer

-The detection of lung nodules during a CT scan can cause some people to be uneasy and to worry about getting lung cancer.
-So what is the risk of a lung nodule being cancerous (malignant)?
-How can we determine it?
+Finding a lung nodule on a CT scan can understandably make some people uneasy and worried about lung cancer.
+So what is the actual risk that a nodule is cancerous (malignant), and how can doctors determine it?

 Cancer risk of lung nodules

-Studies show that over 90% of lung nodules are benign, which may be inflammatory, tuberculosis, benign tumors, etc. On the other hand, only a very small percentage of nodules are cancerous.
+Studies show that over 90% of lung nodules are benign.
+These may result from inflammation, tuberculosis, benign tumors, or other non-cancerous conditions.
+Only a very small percentage turn out to be cancerous.

-Lung nodules are classified according to their density as ground-glass nodules, solid nodules, and part-solid nodules, which are ground-glass nodules with some solid components.
-Furthermore, there is a correlation between the density of a lung nodule and its risk of cancer.
-Part-solid nodules have the highest probability of developing cancer, followed by ground-glass nodules and solid nodules.
+Doctors classify lung nodules based on their density into three types: ground-glass nodules, solid nodules, and part-solid nodules (which are ground-glass nodules with solid components).
+Importantly, the density of a nodule correlates with its cancer risk.
+Part-solid nodules carry the highest risk, followed by ground-glass nodules and then solid nodules.

 High-risk nodules